Last Updated on November 7, 2025 by Masha Eretnova

 If you clicked on this article, chances are you have wondered if can you put acrylic paint on your face.
-There are mixed opinions when it comes to this, with some saying they’re okay while others say there are toxic ingredients in them.
-You will find brands like Apple Barrel do not recommend putting acrylic paint on the face.

 Can You Put Acrylic Paint On Your Face?
+Is It Safe?!

 You may have heard people saying they have put acrylic paint on their face and experienced no side effects, but the truth remains that even if your acrylic paint has the label “non-toxic” on it, you should not use it on your face.

 The only three chemicals that make up acrylic paint are pigment, an acrylic binder, and what is referred to as an acrylic vehicle.
+But many paints will also have preservatives that mean to make paint last decades on canvas.
+Not on your face.

-Now, the thing is, there are chances of you stumbling upon ingredients such as cobalt, manganese, and cadmium, among other additives in cheaper acrylic paints which may cause reactions on sensitive skin.
+The thing is, there are chances of you stumbling upon ingredients such as cobalt, manganese, and cadmium, among other additives in cheaper acrylic paints which may cause reactions on sensitive skin.

-Whereas with face or body paints, you will find that there the absence of parabens, formaldehyde, synthetic colors, and other potentially dangerous ingredients is expressly stated on labels.
+Whereas with special face or body paints, you will find that there the absence of parabens, formaldehyde, synthetic colors, and other potentially dangerous ingredients is expressly stated on labels.

 It is crucial to make informed judgments when applying any paint on your face, whether you are painting a model’s face for an upcoming photoshoot or you’re simply looking forward to throwing a face painting party for your kid.